writechoiceorg/rocketlawyer/pages/concepts-page.md

 In this section, we provide definitions for terms related to RocketSign:

 - **RocketSign Embedded UX**: A feature that allows users to interact with and sign documents within your platform.
-It enables document preparation, signing, and management through an embedded user interface.
+An embedded user interface enables document preparation, signing, and management.

-- **RocketSign & Binders API**: An API for managing document signing processes and binder-related tasks, including preparing and signing documents.
+- **RocketSign & Binders API**: This is an API for managing document signing processes and binder-related tasks, including preparing and signing documents.

-- **Binders:** A binder is a digital container that stores information about the document and tracks all related activities.
+- **Binders:** Binders are digital containers that store information about documents and track related activities.

 - **Party:** An individual or entity involved in the legal document, either as a signer or participant.